IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/sdc-sit-plan.rst

 SDC Software Integration Test (SIT) Plan
 ========================================

 The SDC test plan is based on the `SOC Test Plan <https://lasp.colorado.edu/galaxy/display/IMAP/IMAP+SOC+Test+Plan>`_, but makes the below customizations to help fit the needs of SDC specific testing.
-Planned SIT dates and which functionality is planned to be tested in each SIT can also be found in the linked SOC Test Plan.
+Planned SIT dates and planned functionality tested can also be found in the linked SOC Test Plan.

 Software Inegration Test Timeline
 ---------------------------------